datanav/docs/pre-planning.rst

 an overview of what master data types is needed, their source, and how they should be organized inside Sesam.

-The :ref:`dataflow <data-modelling-dataflow>` can be documented by filling this :download:`template <files/Sesam data flow planning.xlsx>` by following these 4 steps:
+The :ref:`dataflow <best-practice-workflow>` can be documented by filling this :download:`template <files/Sesam data flow planning.xlsx>` by following these 4 steps:

 1. Identify what master data you need and where this data must be